-Tuition Refund Policy (Financial Aid Recipients)
+Tuition Refund Policy

 Western University of Health Sciences has adopted the Department of Education refund policy for all students who find it necessary to withdraw from the University or take a leave of absence during the academic year.
 It is a universal policy that applies to all students, regardless of their use of financial aid.
 Students who elect to withdraw or take a leave of absence during the academic year must submit prior written notification to the appropriate Academic Dean according to the procedures specified in the University Catalog.
 WesternU may amend its institutional refund policy at any time.
-Amendments will become effective for the academic year that follows official notification of the amendment.
+Amendments will become effective for the academic year that follows official notification of the amendment, unless the Department of Education mandates a regulatory change.
 Any questions concerning WesternU's refund policy should be directed to the Financial Aid Office.